ValheKouneli/Reversi/README.md

 ## Current known bugs (11.4.2018)

 * My interpretation of the game rules might differ from the official rules.
 If either player can not play, the game ends.
+* User interface is unfinished.

 ## TODO (at least)

+* Finish making the UI.
 * Remove the hidious <MoveType> <GameType> thingies from the AIs :O~
 * Fix the implementation of rules (see current known bugs)
-* Make command line user interface
 * Make more unit tests